DmxLarchey/Introduction-to-Coq/resources.md

     3. or install it through `opam 2` (for experts)
   - installing `Coq` for Windows or Mac users:
     - there are [packages in here](https://github.com/coq/coq/releases/tag/V8.11.0)

+- `Coq` and `CoqIDE` should also be available on the Linux machines in the "Salle Atelis HP 303/309"

 - For support material:
   - recommended reads: